What To Do After a Deer Accident

 When am I at the greatest risk for hitting a deer?

 Watch out especially on your way to the pumpkin patch or out to Thanksgiving dinner.
-During the fall and early winter is when you face your biggest risk for hitting a deer.
+In Kansas, during the fall and early winter is when you face your biggest risk for hitting a deer.
 Dawn and dusk are the two times of day when deer are most active and most likely to run out on the road.

 After I hit a deer, what do I do?